-Psychology 100.
+PSYCHOLOGY Psychology 100.
 Introductory Psychology Fall, spring.
 Credit, four hours.
 Survey of central issues, basic theories, and research in psychology.
 Areas covered include development, learning, biological bases of behavior, perception and sensory process, personality, emotion, motivation, abnormal behavior, and social psychology.
 Psychology 205.
 Child Development Fall, spring.
 Credit, four hours.
 No prerequisite.
 The purpose of this course is to trace the cognitive, physical, and psychosocial changes of the human being from conception through adolescence and to examine the factors that influence this course of development.
 Psychology 207.
 Brain and Behavior TBA.
 Credit, four hours.
 Prerequisite: Psychology 100.
 The biological basis of learning, memory, motivation, emotion, psychological disorders, and psychoactive drugs.
 Psychology 208/Women's Studies 305.
 Psychology of Women Spring.
 Credit, four hours.
 Prerequisite: Psychology 100.
 Exploration of women's experience and issues in the context of psychological theory and research.
 Emphasis is on the critical examination, reanalysis, and reinterpretation of numerous concepts in psychology.
 Psychology 210.
 Adult Abnormal Behavior (Adult Psychopathology) Fall.
 Credit, four hours.
 Prerequisite: Psychology 100.
 Descriptions of, explanations for, and treatment of the major adult psychological disorders.
 Psychology 212.
-Social Psychology (Same as Sociology 212) Psychology 312.
+Social Psychology (Same as Sociology 212) Psychology 299.
+Introduction to Clinical Neuroscience Spring.
+Credit, four hours.
+Prerequisite: Psychology 100 and 111.
+This course is an introduction to the neurobiology of mental disorder such as depression and schizophrenia.
+Additional topics include: psychoneuroimmunology, stress and coping, and psycholopharmacology.
+Psychology 312.
 Psychological Conceptions of Giftedness On demand.
 Credit, four hours.
 Prerequisite: Psychology 100.
 This seminar will examine the diverse conceptions of giftedness with an emphasis on issues of definition and measurement (e.g. the reliability and validity of intelligence and creativity tests), developmental changes, and the latest research findings.
 Psychology 330.
 Personality Theories Spring.
 Credit, four hours.
 Prerequisite: Psychology 100.
 Examination of the major personality theories as well as the research that informs the theories.
 Psychology 360.
 Foundations of Leadership On demand.
 Credit, four hours.
 Prerequisite: Psychology 100 (or equivalent) or permission of instructor.
 Students will study the development and changing nature of effective and ethical leadership.
 Psychology 385R.
 Special Topics in Psychology TBA.
 Variable credit.
 Prerequisites: at least one 100-level psychology course and permission of instructor.
 Seminar in selected topics of psychology or directed individual course of study.
 May be repeated for credit when topic varies.
 Psychology 397R.
 Directed Study TBA.
 Variable credit.
 Prerequisites: Psychology 100, two other psychology courses, a written proposal, and permission of instructor.
 Independent reading and research under the direction of a faculty member.
 This course does not satisfy distribution requirements in history and social sciences.